alexkarezin/jabref-wiki/Minutes.md

 - [ ] XMPUtil.main -> CLI strategy (see [#266](https://github.com/JabRef/jabref/pull/266)).
 Currently, we JabRefMain exposes a CLI interface and also is able to start the GUI.
 Options: 1) ignore XMPUtil, 2) add XMPUtil as a `jabref xmputil PARAMS` cli option as part of existing cli interface, 3) create a separate jabref-xmputil.jar which is also shipped that has this class as a main class.
 - [ ] Licensing
   - We might need to contact the authors of files.
 Sometimes, they are listed in the headers.
 See for example https://github.com/JabRef/jabref/commit/63e7a98f753f8089d689b76a61f288fba628eff1.

+## 2016-05-10
+- [x] Bundle Jabref for app stores?
+See [#1371](https://github.com/JabRef/jabref/issues/1179).
+- [x] evaluate auto update by students. maybe we should use something like texcenter that just displays a dialog and a link rather than auto downloading it (donations). we need to evaluate what install4j can do!
+- [x] We need to keep the number of issues down.
+The more issues we have the more immature and buggy our product looks.
+Other projects have pointed this out as well.
+- [x] focus of releases and work packages
+- [x] Close old waiting-for-feedback issues?
+Close after 4 weeks.
+- [x] Do not mark as bug if it wasn't reproduced yet
+- [x] Wiki Migration von Sourceforge - anything interesting still in the old wiki?
+Otherwise remove the link
+- [x] Developer++?

 ## 2016-04-12
 - [x] Do we want to order JabRef gadgets, e.g., T-Shirts, mugs, stickers, etc.?